agersant/crystal/README.md

 <img src="docs/readme/crystal_physics_overlay.gif?raw=true" height="429"/>

-Crystal is very accepting of elaborate collision data.
-A single tile can have multiple collision shapes, and they can be any polygonal shapes which isn't self-intersecting.

 ## Navmesh Generation

 Because the collision data is so free-form, we would be losing a lot of precision from using grid-based pathfinding.
 This was a great excuse to implement pathfinding using navmeshes.
 This project includes a C module called Beryl (under `lib/beryl`) whose sole responsabilities are generating and querying navmeshes.
 At the moment, the mesh generation is performed upon map load but could easily move to some offline build phase.